The 7 Best Drum Rugs and Mats (2023)

 Granted, the price is a little steep but considering the quality, the value for money is very good on this product.
 It accommodates all single-pedal drum sets and provides an ease of playing and smoothness like no other.

 Definitely can’t go wrong with this choice.
 There is a reason why Vic Firth has been a staple and has been around for quite a while!

 How Big Should the Drum Mat Be?

 Drum sets vary so much in length, it’s best to measure your drum set to be sure.
 Try to get a drum rug that’s slightly bigger than your drum set.

 You may have to be a bit more careful with your placement of stands to get everything fitting on the mat.
 For that reason, it’s better to get a slightly bigger mat than a smaller one.
 Therefore, if you’re opting for the On-stage mat, the 6×4 would likely be better for most drum sets compared to the 4×4 one.

 How To Keep Your Bass Drum From Sliding

 Get a drum mat that’s large enough for your drum set.
 If your bass drum is moving forward too much, make sure to adjust the drum spurs forward so that they can stop it from moving.
-Make sure not to damaging the flooring below, particularly if your drum spur has sharp spikes!
+Make sure not to damage the flooring below, particularly if your drum spur has sharp spikes!

 How Heavy Should a Drum Mat Be?